mooore-digital/stylelint-config/README.md

 The Marissen style-config is based on the [@fylgja/stylelint-config](https://github.com/getfylgja/stylelint-config) And most rules are set [there](https://github.com/getfylgja/stylelint-config#rules).

-We only optimized it to match our Magento Env's.
+We only optimized it to match our Magento environments.

 To checkout our rules see each config file.